Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 disp(denoised_img) #Image after denoising
 ```

 To continue training the neural network; end-to-end or to fine-tune it, you will need to adjust some of the variables at the top of the `denoiser-multi-gpu` training file.
 Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.

+#Neural Network Info
+This neural network is inspired by networks Google developed for semantic image segementation.
+It was developed with the aim of testing how well a deep atrous convolutional encode-decoder architecture can denoise trasmission electron electron micrographs.
+The answer is pretty well!
+When tested on 20000 unseen micrographs it had a mean squared error 24.6% better than existing denoising methods with an average batch size 1 inference time of 77.0 ms for 1 GTX 1080 Ti GPU and a 3.4 GHz i7-6700 processor.
+More details will be available in the paper when it is published.
+For reference, its architecture is show here

+#Example Applications
+Example applications of the neural network to 512x512 crops are coming on Monday!

 ##Incomplete!